Omvoh® (mirikizumab-mrkz)

-OMVOHTM is an interleukin-23 antagonist indicated for the treatment of moderately to severely active ulcerative colitis in adults
+Omvoh is an interleukin-23 antagonist indicated for the treatment of moderately to severely active ulcerative colitis (UC) in adults.

 Please see Prescribing Information and Medication Guide for Omvoh.
 Please see Instructions for Use included with the device.